ONE DAY SURELY

 To throw myself head-first off a cliff

-Something large and blue left an impression on me, was it from a film I saw, or what
+Something large and blue left an impression on me, was it from a film I saw, or

 A hat, an anxious sky, a hot artificial world